nisrulz/android-utils/README.md

   5. Check for existing [issues](https://github.com/nisrulz/android-utils/issues) first, before filing an issue.
   6. Have fun!

+## License
+Licensed under the Apache License, Version 2.0, [click here for the full license](/LICENSE.txt).

 ## Author & support
 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
 See the [the list of contributors here](https://github.com/nisrulz/android-utils/graphs/contributors).